 Applicants for an operating licence are asked about their policies for ensuring that the licensing objectives will be adhered to.
 Guidance is provided on the Commission’s website and in the guidance notes that accompany the application form.

 In assessing policies the Commission is looking for an overall understanding of the legislation and evidence that arrangements address social responsibility requirements.
 Where arrangements are considered to be inadequate, the Commission will pursue that with applicants.
 However, the responsibility for taking the lead in developing and updating measures designed to protect the licensing objectives lies principally with an operator.

-On considering an application for a licence the Commission is required to grant it, reject it or grant it in respect of one or more of the specified activities and reject it in respect of the others.
+On considering an application for a licence the Commission is required to grant it, refuse it or grant it in respect of one or more of the specified activities and refuse it in respect of the others.
 In some circumstances the Commission may attach specific conditions to the licence, which may, for example, have the effect of restricting the activities that may be carried out in reliance on the licence.

 There is a positive obligation on applicants to show that they are able to satisfy the licensing objectives.

-The Commission evaluates the information it receives and will categorise the application in one of the four following ways.
+The Commission evaluates the information it receives and will categorise the application in one of the four following ways: